judsonlmoore/judsonlmoore.com/_posts/travel/destinations/egypt/2015-11-01-suez-canal-egypt-cruise.md

 Even I got to be the captain for some minutes!
 Though a looming first-mate certainly wasn't going to go too far away. **What do you think:** can I add *Suez Canal boat captain* to my resume?

-{% cloudinary /assets/images/2015/11/egypt-suez-canal-003.jpg alt="Judson drives the Egyptian Presidential Yacht on the Suez Canal" caption="Judson drives the Egyptian Presidential Yacht on the Suez Canal" %}
+{% cloudinary post-image /assets/images/2015/11/egypt-suez-canal-003.jpg alt="Judson drives the Egyptian Presidential Yacht on the Suez Canal" caption="Judson drives the Egyptian Presidential Yacht on the Suez Canal" %}

 ## Safe Egypt and its Secure Canal